Computer Graphics

 Kai Yan, Fujun Luan, Miloš Hašan, Thibault Groueix, Valentin Deschaintre, Shuang Zhao

-ACM SIGGRAPH Asia 2023 (conference track full paper), December 2023
+ACM SIGGRAPH Asia 2023 (conference-track full paper), December 2023

 A 3D digital scene contains many components: lights, materials and geometries, interacting to reach the desired appearance.
 Staging such a scene is time-consuming and requires both artistic and technical skills.
 In this work, we propose PSDR-Room, a system allowing to optimize lighting as well as the pose and materials of individual objects to match a target image of a room scene, with minimal user input.
 To this end, we leverage a recent path-space differentiable rendering approach that provides unbiased gradients of the rendering with respect to geometry, lighting, and procedural materials, allowing us to optimize all of these components using gradient descent to visually match the input photo appearance.
 We use recent single-image scene understanding methods to initialize the optimization and search for appropriate 3D models and materials.
 We evaluate our method on real photographs of indoor scenes and demonstrate the editability of the resulting scene components.